At What Point Should I Consolidate My Debt

 How Debt Consolidation Works

-First things first, look at the interest rates and terms of your current debts.
-Compare the interest you're currently paying to lower interest rates available through consolidation, such as through personal loans, balance transfer credit cards, or through the equity in your home.
+First things first, look at the monthly payments, related interest rates and terms of your current debts.
+Shop available consolidation loan types to save in monthly payment, interest rates, or shorter term.
 Then choose a consolidation option that is more affordable than what you're currently paying.

 Whether it’s a loan or line of credit, use that money to pay off all of the debts you're consolidating.
 Once this step is complete, you no longer owe any money to those previous creditors.
-All previous debts can now be paid through one monthly payment.
-This also allows you to make payments at the better rate by saving money on interest.
+All previous debts would be paid through one monthly payment.
+This also may allow you to make lower payments and/or reduce the interest rate.

 When Should I Consolidate My Debt?

 There are several factors that can help you decide if debt consolidation is the right choice for you.
-The first is if you're paying a significant amount in interest each month.
-No matter what type of debt you have, consolidating can lower your interest and make the repayment process more manageable.
-A few examples of the types of debt that can be consolidated are credit card accounts, auto loans, , medical debts, and/or a mortgage.
-Consolidating is a smart move whenever you're paying interest on these or other types of debt and a better interest rate is available.
+The first is if you're paying a significant amount in payments due to high interest rates.
+A few examples of the types of debt that can be consolidated are credit card accounts, unsecured loans/lines, and medical debts.

 Finally, it may be a good time to consolidate your debt if you have months or years to go before your debt is paid off.
-It's worthwhile to consolidate when you still have many payments remaining because then you can reap the benefits of a better interest rate over a longer period of time.
+It's worthwhile to consolidate when you still have many payments remaining because then you can reap the benefits through a lower payment and a better interest rate.

 How Consolidating Debt Can Benefit You

-- Savings: When you consolidate at a lower rate, you save money on interest.
-Try using a debt consolidation calculator to see how much consolidation can save you over time.
+- Payment Savings:1 When you consolidate at a lower rate, you save money on monthly payments.
+Try using a debt consolidation calculator to see how much you can save in monthly payments over time.

 - Less Stress: Consolidating gives you one easy monthly payment, so you don't have to juggle multiple accounts.

 Debt consolidation can help you gain control of your finances and take you further on your journey to financial wellness.
+Consolidation could lower your interest and/or your monthly payments, freeing up money that you can use to build a nest egg, invest, or pay off your loan a little sooner.
 Since consolidation gives you one easy payment, it takes a lot of the worry and confusion out of paying off multiple debts.
-And because it could lower your interest and/or your monthly payments, it frees up money that you can use to build a nest egg, invest, or pay off your loan a little sooner.
 There are no one-size-fits-all methods for consolidating debt, and the process is tailored to fit your financial situation.
 Ask your lending specialist about which option is right for you.